dustinmaas/simple-aiml-workflow/README.md

 1. Stop existing containers
 2. Remove model volumes for a clean slate
 3. Start containers with fresh volumes using docker-compose.test.yml
-4. Create test models using the LinearRegressionModel from playground.py
+4. Create test models using the LinearRegressionModel from shared utilities
 5. Run all tests with detailed output
 6. Clean up test models when complete